Managing pain during laborPregnancy - pain during labor; Birth - managing pain

 A systemic analgesic is a pain medicine that is injected into your vein or muscle.
 This medicine acts on your entire nervous system rather than just a certain part of your body.
 The pain may not completely go away, but it will be dulled.

 With systemic analgesics, some women have an easier labor and feel more relaxed.
-These medicines usually do not slow down labor.
+These medicines often do not slow down labor.
 They also do not affect contractions.

 But, they make you and your baby drowsy.
 Some women complain of feeling like they lose control.

-Local anesthesia (pudendal block) is a numbing medicine that your doctor injects into the vagina and rectal areas when you are close to delivery.
-It lessens the pain as the baby passes through the numbed the area.
-You will also have this kind of block if you have an episiotomy.
+Local anesthesia (pudendal block) is a numbing medicine that your provider injects into your vagina and rectal areas when you are close to delivery.
+It lessens the pain as the baby passes through the numbed area.

 Plan and Be Prepared

-Talk to your doctor or midwife about the different types of pain relief for your labor and delivery.
-The health and safety of you and your baby come first, so there maybe one type of pain relief that your doctor recommends for you over others.
+Talk to provider about the different types of pain relief for your labor and delivery.
+The health and safety of you and your baby come first, so your provider may recommend one type of pain relief for you over others.
 It is good to know all of your options so you can make the best plan for your labor and delivery.